-As a tenant, if you suspect that your rental property is contaminated, it is reasonable to have the property tested and see if the levels of residue could be risky to your health.
+As a tenant, if you suspect that your rental property is contaminated, it is reasonable to have the property tested to see if the levels of residue could be a risk to your health.

 Likewise, if you are experiencing unexplained health issues, a meth test in your rental property could identify the cause of your ill health.

 Meth Testing for Home Buyers